RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

 - Implemented audit logging for tracking security events and encryption for sensitive data
 - Created vector similarity search using Gemini embeddings with OpenAI fallback
 - Implemented Turso vector index for efficient similarity search
+- Enhanced dashboard with portfolio overview, sales history, and AI insights components
+- Connected AI insights to Gemini AI for intelligent trading recommendations
+- Fixed DisabledService implementation in auth package to properly handle authentication and authorization requests
 - Researched Turso AI and embeddings for vector similarity search capabilities
 - Created a plan for implementing vector similarity search to find similar past conversations